Wilferd/notpiazzasite/logs/kadenlogs.markdown

 nav_order: 3
 parent: Individual Logs
 ---
+# Log for Week 5:  9/19 - 9/23
+- Refactored the front end to use the new API endpoints, and debugged related issues (3 hours)
+- Began changing front end UI to meet new design specs(2 hours)
+- Continued workin on the admin settings page, which will handle course creation, adding/removing students, creating categories, etc. (1 hour)

 # Log for Week 4:  9/12 - 9/16
 - Revamped UI designs for all pages on figma (5 hours)
 - Changed post list to meet new UI standards(1 hour)